Subscribe to updates

 Housing Delivery Programme

-The report included a table summarising schemes and homes delivered to date and to be delivered across all tenures:
+The report included a summary of schemes and homes delivered to date, and those still to be delivered, across all tenures1:

 Joyce & Snell's

 The council is progressing with plans to deliver a large regeneration project on the Joyce Avenue & Snell's Park Estates in Upper Edmonton.
-This will include demolition of the existing buildings and delivery of 2,028 homes on the site along with significant community infrastructure and public realm improvements.
+This project is scheduled to include the demolition of the existing buildings and delivery of 2,028 homes on the site, along with community infrastructure and public realm improvements.

-A hybrid planning application for Joyce & Snell's was submitted by the council in April 2024 and successfully received resolution to grant in July 2024.
-The decision notice and shadow S1062 were completed in May 2025.
+A hybrid planning application for Joyce & Snell's was submitted by the council in April 2024 and received resolution to grant in July 2024.
+The decision notice and shadow Section 106 agreement2 were completed in May 2025.

 Ladderswood Estate

 The council entered into an agreement with New Ladderswood LLP and Mullaley & Co Ltd in December 2011.
-To date, Phases 1-4 have been successfully delivered, with Phases 5 & 6 due to commence.
+Phases 1-4 have been delivered, with Phases 5 & 6 due to commence.
 Discussions on the intensification of Phases 5 & 6 continue with the NLLP with their planning consultants.
-The proposed intensification includes 359 additional homes to the current planning for 517, bringing a total of 876 homes, subject to financial viability which is underway.
+The proposed intensification includes 359 additional homes to the current planning for 517, bringing a total of 876 homes, subject to financial viability.

 Alma Estate

 Enfield Council and Countryside Partnerships have been working together on the regeneration of the Alma Estate to create a mixed-use neighbourhood.
-To date the project has successfully delivered 679 homes, 444 of which are affordable homes as well as numerous community facilities.
-Phases 2b and 3 of the Alma Estate regeneration will provide Enfield with 723 high-quality new homes, including 187 affordable homes.
+To date the project has delivered 679 homes, 444 of which are affordable homes, as well as community facilities.
+Phases 2b and 3 of the Alma Estate regeneration will provide 723 new homes, including 187 affordable homes.

 New Avenue

-The council appointed Countryside Properties as its Development Partner in 2014.
+The council appointed Countryside Properties as its Development Partner in 2014 with the Development Agreement signed in September 2017.
+Planning consent was granted in May 2018, initially for 408 homes of which 140 are affordable.
 A revised planning application was approved in March 2022 which increased the number of homes delivered to 502 homes.
 All the original estate properties have been demolished and Phase 1 is complete.
 Phase 2 is around 97% complete with the first affordable units already handed over.
-All original blocks of Phase 3 have been demolited, with the site currently paused due to the design of blocks impacted by 18m second staircase requirements.

 Meridian Water